 - The SPAC shell raises investment capital through an initial public offering (“IPO”) with an intent to acquire companies and merge them into their shell.

-- Business owners (entrepreneurs, private equity funds, and other investors) see SPAC transactions as a preferred avenue to taking their company public without going through the cumbersome traditional IPO process themselves.
+- Business owners (entrepreneurs, private equity funds, and other investors) see SPAC transactions as a preferred avenue to taking their company public while avoiding the cumbersome traditional IPO process themselves.

 - SPACs provide new investment opportunities for large and small investors.